 Every now and again I read a book that defies my rating scheme.
 If I was a different sort of person, a more devil-may-care sort of person, then I’d break my 5-point rating for books like this.

-This week I read such a book, after finding out that Alastair Humphreys reads it every year: Man’s Search for Meaning by Victor Frankl.
+This week I read such a book, after finding out that Alastair Humphreys reads it every year: Man’s Search for Meaning by Viktor Frankl.